rachit-dubey/humanRL_prior_games/README.md

 A `PLE` instance requires a game exposing a set of control methods.
 To see the required methods look at `ple/games/base.py`.

-Here's an example of importing Pong from the games library within PLE:
+Here's an example of importing the original game from the games library within PLE:

 ```python
 from ple.games.originalGame import originalGame